 But the most serious problem is a large thick tongue that may be partially or completely attached to the bottom of the mouth.
 In normal newborns, the tongue forms a cup so the teat can be grasped to nurse.
-But when the tongue is enlarged, this can't be done.
+But when the tongue is enlarged, this is not possible.
 While the calf has a strong hunger impulse, he soon becomes tired and weak.
 The tongue usually regresses in about three months.